A Channel-Triggered Backdoor Attack on Wireless Semantic Image Reconstruction: Related Works

-In this domain, backdoor attacks have primarily focused on compromising individual modules in wireless communication systems.
-For instance, in DL-based modulation recognition systems, an adversary may inject phase-shifted signals as triggers into the wireless channel, causing the recognition system to misclassify inputs as a specific modulation type \cite{davaslioglu2019trojan}.
-In reinforcement learning-based computation offloading tasks, an adversary can manipulate the reward function to induce the decision-making system into generating suboptimal decisions \cite{islam2022triggerless}.
-In DNN-based RF fingerprinting authentication systems, unauthorized users can bypass the authentication mechanism by transmitting carefully crafted trigger signals \cite{zhao2024explanation}.
-In user-location-based DL mmWave beam selection systems, adversaries can strategically place objects in the environment to trigger the system into selecting suboptimal beams \cite{zhang2022backdoor}.
-However, backdoor attack on SemCom systems remain understudied in the research community.
-Early investigations into this area, such as the work on backdoor attack on semantic symbol (BASS) \cite{zhou2024backdoor}, explored the vulnerability of SemCom by introducing explicit trigger patterns directly into the input images to manipulate the reconstructed output.
+Despite these developments, the potential threat of backdoor attacks on symbol reconstruction in SemCom systems remains understudied.
+As illustrated in Fig. \ref{fig_related_work} (bottom), early investigations into this area, such as the work on backdoor attack on semantic symbol (BASS) \cite{zhou2024backdoor}, explored the vulnerability of SemCom by introducing explicit trigger patterns directly into the input images to manipulate the reconstructed output.
 More recently, the covert semantic backdoor attack (CSBA) \cite{10598360} was proposed as a more stealthy alternative, particularly within the context of SemCom-enabled intelligent connected vehicles.
 CSBA leverages the inherent semantic content of transmitted images, such as road signs, as the trigger, eliminating the need for explicit artificial triggers.
 In contrast, our work innovatively shifts the focus of backdoor triggers from the input domain to the wireless communication channel itself.
 This paradigm shift unlocks new attack vectors and necessitates a re-evaluation of security considerations in SemCom.